 There are these two young fish swimming along and they happen to meet an older fish swimming the other way, who nods at them and says “Morning, boys.
 How’s the water?”
 And the two young fish swim on for a bit, and then eventually one of them looks over at the other and goes “What the hell is water?”

 Wallace quickly explains that “The point of the fish story is merely that the most obvious, important realities are often the ones that are hardest to see and talk about.”
-Against this story’s backdrop, Wallace considers the value of the liberal arts education.
-Wallace argues that the significance of a liberal arts education isn’t so much about learning how to think as it is that it provides “the choice of what to think about.”
+Against the story’s backdrop, he argues that the significance of a liberal arts education isn’t so much about learning how to think, but that it provides “the choice of what to think about.”

-To explain this idea he considers a theist and an atheist who are both convinced that they know the truth.
-For Wallace this shows that people construct meaning from the inside by interpreting reality differently.
-Yet most of us are close-minded, unaware of how imprisoned we are to the ideas and events that continually shape us—to the water all around us.
-A real education teaches us: “To be just a little less arrogant.
+To explain this idea consider that most of us are close-minded, unaware of how imprisoned we are to the ideas and events that continually shape us—to the water all around us.
+In contrast, a real education teaches us: “To be just a little less arrogant.
 To have just a little critical awareness about myself and my certainties.
 Because a huge percentage of the stuff that I tend to be automatically certain of is, it turns out, totally wrong and deluded.”

-So a liberal arts education gives us tools to escape from our default settings, from the things we believe to be obvious, but which really aren’t.
-Education
+In particular, a liberal arts education gives us tools to escape from our default settings, from the things we believe to be obvious, but which really aren’t.
+For education

 … means learning how to exercise some control over how and what you think.
 It means being conscious and aware enough to choose what you pay attention to and to choose how you construct meaning from experience.
 Because if you cannot exercise this kind of choice in adult life, you will be totally hosed …